Your details have been received

-Ko Phi Phi Leh is the most popular with Maya Bay made famous by the year 2000 film named “The Beach”, starring Leonardo DiCaprio.
+Ko Phi Phi Leh is the most popular with Maya Bay made famous by the year 2000 film named “The Beach,” starring Leonardo DiCaprio.
 However, the Thai government closed this area in 2018 due to damaged coral reefs impacted by tourism.
 The region remains closed for coral rejuvenation but new eco-tourism projects see it eyeing a possible 2021 opening.

 Koh Pei (Bamboo Island) is a small landmass approximately 600 metres in width and 700 metres in length and belongs to a national park so you will pay an entrance fee.
 The central island is covered with thick green vegetation including bamboo trees which gives the island its name and is surrounded by a strip of white sand.
-Koh Pei is almost surrounded by a reef that spreads up to 500 metres from the shore making it a magical snorkelling wonderland.
+Koh Pei is almost surrounded by a reef that spreads up to 500 metres from the shore making it the right beach for a magical snorkelling wonderland.

 Koh Bida Noi and Koh Bida Nok are two large limestone rocks rising from the Andaman Sea about 1.5 kilometres south of Koh Phi Phi Leh.
 They do not have any landing access and best service the diving community.
 Koh Bida Nok has a huge array of marine life and is renowned for its zebra sharks and stingrays lying on the sand.
 The northern side features good wall diving as well as a cave that can be explored.
 Koh Bida Nai also has some great diving options where divers can swim through underwater cliffs.
 The east of the island offers good snorkelling opportunities in its more shallow waters.

-Phuket to Phi Phi island takes about 45-minutes via speed boat or an almost two-hour ferry.
+From Phuket town to Phi Phi island takes about 45-minutes via speed boat or an almost two-hour ferry.
 This is the same if you are coming from Krabi by boat or ferry travel.

 The only island you can stay on is Koh Phi Phi Don.
 The rest of the Phi Phi islands, Thailand, are not inhabited.
 Phi Phi Don is fully developed with many accommodation options.
 Its hotels range from budget hostels to 5-star hotels and resorts, many of which receive positive guest comments.
 The various restaurants all over the island also offer an array of menu choices, from local Thai to international cuisine!
 The island’s infrastructure has evolved to meet the increasing needs of tourists and visitors.
-For a stand out high-end family-friendly option, Phi Phi Island Villiage Beach Resort has luxurious bungalows on a private beach.
-For the more budget-conscious who still want a little luxury, Phi Phi Co Co beach resort offers excellent value for stylish bamboo villas.
+For a stand out high-end family-friendly option, Phi Phi Island Village Beach Resort has luxurious bungalows on a private beach.
+For the more budget-conscious who still want a little luxury, Phi Phi CoCo Beach Resort offers excellent value for stylish bamboo villas.

 Due to their immense popularity, these islands are one of the most expensive destinations in Thailand.
 Even the prices of the most basic lodgings are inflated compared to other locations.